 Common Additional Benefits

-Employers in Spain commonly also provide supplementary pension plans, additional paid leave, and life insurance.
+Employers in Spain commonly also provide supplementary pension plans, additional paid leave, and life insurance, which may be included as part of compensation agreements.

 Independent Contractor Classification in Spain